 The Jerusalem Business Development Center (known in Hebrew by the acronym MATI) was founded by the Jerusalem Foundation in 1991 to strengthen and develop small businesses and entrepreneurship in the city makes a direct contribution to shared living.
 The center focuses on the city’s weakest economic populations: new immigrants, the ultra-Orthodox, east Jerusalem residents.
 Each year, MATI Jerusalem helps thousands of entrepreneurs and business owners create or expand businesses in the city, thus aiding in the creation of thousands of new jobs and advancing the city’s overall economic development.

-This October, the Jerusalem Foundation of Canada and Canadian Friends of Hebrew University will bring the women leaders from MATI on a country-wide tour of Canada to tell their story and, through their story, the story of Jerusalem.
+In the coming spring, the Jerusalem Foundation of Canada will bring the women leaders from MATI on a country-wide tour of Canada to tell their story and, through their story, the story of Jerusalem.

 Michal Shaul Vulej, Deputy CEO, and Reham Abu Snineh, East Jerusalem Manager, will speak about their experiences in east and west Jerusalem, and their work to empower and support under-served communities in workforce development and business opportunities.
 Their visit is sponsored by The Asper Foundation.